INSIGHT-French politics trump business over Alstom

 “We won’t let Alstom sell this national champion behind the back of its shareholders, its employees and the French government,” he fumed on his official Twitter account.

-He further accused Alstom’s CEO Patrick Kron of “a breach of national ethics” for not keeping him informed of GE’s approach for its turbines and grid equipment business for price which sources put at $13 billion.
+He further accused Alstom’s CEO Patrick Kron of “a breach of national ethics” for not keeping him informed of GE’s $13 billion approach for its turbines and grid equipment business.

 That sense of betrayal, according to several sources who dealt directly with the minister, was at the root of his preference for a tie-up offer from Siemens - a group whose acquisition advances Kron balked at a decade ago.